 The expansions available for Superclub are not essential until you have used them.
 I cannot imagine a game now without using Wildcards.
 It will feel like a part of the game is missing.

 A 2 player game without Powerhouses now feels too fast and too reliant on luck, adding player packs gives you recognisable players to focus on.
-It’s easier to track other managers’ strategies, the same is true for the other players but I just don’t want to play Superclub without these additions anymore.
+For me it’s easier to track other managers’ strategies when I know who the players are in real life, the same is true for my opponents but I just don’t want to play Superclub without these additions anymore.

 I will eventually have 6 manager kits that will replace all the originals, that said, it does mean that a 12-player game could be possible!